BitZ Token Trading Down 0.3% Over Last Week (BZ)

-BitZ Token (CURRENCY:BZ) traded 1.3% lower against the dollar during the 1 day period ending at 22:00 PM ET on August 28th.
-Over the last seven days, BitZ Token has traded down 0.3% against the dollar.
-One BitZ Token coin can currently be bought for $0.22 or 0.00000451 BTC on cryptocurrency exchanges.
-BitZ Token has a market cap of $23.77 million and $3.35 million worth of BitZ Token was traded on exchanges in the last day.
+BitZ Token (CURRENCY:BZ) traded 1.3% lower against the U.S. dollar during the 1 day period ending at 16:00 PM E.T. on August 30th.
+In the last seven days, BitZ Token has traded down 0.3% against the U.S. dollar.
+One BitZ Token coin can currently be purchased for $0.22 or 0.00000451 BTC on popular exchanges.
+BitZ Token has a total market cap of $23.77 million and approximately $3.35 million worth of BitZ Token was traded on exchanges in the last 24 hours.

 - Chainlink (LINK) traded down 1.3% against the dollar and now trades at $25.66 or 0.00052596 BTC.